France, Germany pledge more support for Italy on migrants, offer vague

-PARIS France, Germany and the EU executive on Monday promised Italy more support in handling the influx of migrants arriving by boat from Africa, agreeing to bolster training and funding for Libya's coastguard and to relocate asylum seekers more swiftly.
+PARIS (Reuters) - France, Germany and the EU executive on Monday promised Italy more support in handling the influx of migrants arriving by boat from Africa, agreeing to bolster training and funding for Libya's coastguard and to relocate asylum seekers more swiftly.

 But they made no direct reference to Rome's appeal for European Union nations to ease the pressure by allowing rescue boats carrying migrants to dock in their ports.

-Italy, Germany, and France's interior ministers, as well as the EU's migration commissioner, met in Paris on Sunday ahead of a wider meeting in Tallinn on Thursday.
+Italy, Germany, and France's interior ministers, as well as the EU's migration commissioner, met in Paris on Sunday ahead of an EU ministerial meeting in Tallinn on Thursday.

+The European Commission said it would present a set of measures "for reducing flows" of migrants across the central Mediterranean after a meeting of its leadership on Tuesday.
+These would then be discussed at Thursday's talks in Tallinn.

-In a joint statement that was thin on details, they also agreed to draw up a code of conduct for non-government organizations operating in the Mediterranean, to increase assistance for the International Organisation for Migration, and to lend greater support to a review of how to strengthen Libya's southern borders.
+In a joint statement on the Paris meeting that was thin on details, the ministers also agreed to draw up a code of conduct for non-government organizations operating in the Mediterranean, to increase assistance for the International Organisation for Migration, and to lend greater support to a review of how to strengthen Libya's southern borders.

 "We are asking for the work to be shared," Italian Prime Minister Paolo Gentiloni said at a U.N.
 Food and Agriculture Organization conference in Rome shortly before the statement was released.